 New biodegradable microbeads made from materials naturally found in plants, algae and shellfish will replace polluting plastic particles found in cosmetics.

-We are combining a knowledge of materials processing using ionic liquids, production of nanoparticles and derivatization of particle surfaces with the use of renewable non-food biopolymers, such as plant cellulose (the most readily renewed biopolymer), to produce more sustainable rheology modifiers, emulsion stabilisers, microbeads and other formulation ingredients.
-Exploration of the fundamental mechanisms of dissolution, the development of structure and particle interactions allows us to understand the materials and so refine these for specific applications.
+We are combining knowledge of materials processing using ionic liquids, production of nanoparticles and derivatization of particle surfaces, with the use of renewable non-food biopolymers — such as plant cellulose, the most readily renewed biopolymer — to produce more sustainable rheology modifiers, emulsion stabilisers, microbeads and other formulation ingredients.

-This has led to development of materials with various industrial partners on topics as diverse as recovery of precious metals from industrial waste streams to production of “natural” and biodegradable ingredients for fast moving consumer goods – collaborative research projects funded by Innovate UK and the EPSRC in the Manufacturing the Future and IB Catalyst programmes.
+This has led to the development of materials with various industrial partners — such as Scott Bader, PhosphonicS and Unilever — for collaborative research projects as diverse as the recovery of precious metals from industrial waste streams or the production of “natural” and biodegradable ingredients for fast-moving consumer goods.
+The projects were funded by Innovate UK, the EPSRC and industrial partners.

 Key Research Papers

 ACS Sustainable Chem. & Eng., 2017, 5, 5931